jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (a) as part of an approval granted under subclause (1); or (b) in a direction given to the school after approval is granted under subclause (1).
 (3) NZQA may impose conditions on an approval granted under subclause (1), and, for that purpose, section 442(2) to (5) applies as if—
-  (a) each reference to accreditation were a reference to approval under subclause (1); and (b) each reference to an institution were a reference to a registered school.
+  (a) each reference to accreditation or accreditation to provide an approved programme were a reference to approval under subclause (1); and
+  (b) each reference to an institution were a reference to a registered school.
-(4) NZQA may withdraw an approval granted under subclause (1), and, for that purpose, section 444(1) to (4) applies as if— (a) each reference to accreditation were a reference to approval under subclause (1); and (b) each reference to an institution were a reference to a registered school.
+(4) NZQA may withdraw an approval granted under subclause (1), and, for that purpose, section 444(1) to (4) applies as if— (a) each reference to accreditation or accreditation to provide an approved programme were a reference to approval under subclause (1); and
+  (b) each reference to an institution were a reference to a registered school.
 (5) A registered school that is granted approval under subclause (1) may continue to provide assessment for an NCEA qualification in the 2021 and 2022 calendar years to students described in subclause (1).
 (6) NZQA may, for the purposes of subclause (1), make rules, in addition to any relevant requirements set out in rules made under section 452, prescribing—